tsukuyomi-rs/izanami/README.md

 The goal of this project is to establish a Web application interface that focuses on simplicity and ease of extension, and to provide a reference implementation of HTTP server based on its interface.

+## Rationale

+Many of today's HTTP servers and Web frameworks for Rust use the Web application model that takes an HTTP request as an argument and returns the corresponding response as a return value.
+Though this model works well for many Web applications with RESTful architecture, it has the following drawbacks:

+* It is difficult to write the cleanup processes after the application returns the response as the application logic.
+  In many cases, the application needs to wait for responding to the client until the cleanup processes are completed, or spawn a task to continue the cleanup on the background.

+* In some use cases, such as WebSockets, the above model that ends the application logic with returning the response does not match.

+* The application needs to prepare the concrete type that represengs the response body.
+  If the application consists of multiple branch and they have different body types, it needs to provide an enum that summarizes their types.

+This project aims to establish another Web application model that can overcome the above drawbacks and that can bridge existing Web applications using the traditional (RPC-like) applications.

 ## Status

 WIP